AbdyyEee/Miitopia-But-Harder/README.md

 # Want to contribute?
 First off, clone this repo (top right button "Fork"). <br> Make your changes on the mod on your fork and make a pull request here.

+I'll review and merge them when the next update is near.

 You can use this sheet to refer to what each csv files contains. https://docs.google.com/spreadsheets/d/1dGGXvCCSac0z-NZ3-5-QtMc-fa3f46HvJNMhnrN7Igw/edit#gid=2128008231